Can new sensors improve dialysis monitoring in the ICU?

 Summary

-This study looks at whether special monitors can accurately measure blood thickness (hematocrit) and oxygen levels during continuous dialysis in critically ill patients.
-About 30 adults in the ICU with acute kidney injury or end-stage kidney failure will take part.
-The goal is to see if these monitors work well enough to help doctors make better treatment decisions.
+This study looks at whether advanced monitoring devices can accurately measure blood thickness (hematocrit) and oxygen levels during continuous dialysis in critically ill patients with acute kidney injury or end-stage kidney failure.
+About 30 adults in the intensive care unit will take part.
+The goal is to see if these tools work well enough to help doctors make better treatment decisions.

 Get updates